-[From 2006-12] the journal [was] published by the Association for Scottish Literary Studies, and emerged from the work of the ASLS International Committee in particular.
+The journal is published by the Association for Scottish Literary Studies, and emerged from the work of the ASLS International Committee in particular.
 The journal is indexed by the Modern Language Association International Bibliography, and included in its Directory of Periodicals.

 The founding editors of IJSL were Dr Eleanor Bell of the University of Strathclyde, and Dr Scott Hames of the University of Stirling.
 From issue seven, Professor Ian Duncan of the University of California at Berkeley took the place of Dr Bell.
-Jacqui Ryder was our excellent Reviews Assistant; her successor at the new journal is Meghan McAvoy.
+Jacqui Ryder and Meghan McAvoy were our excellent Reviews Assistants

 The journal is currently in abeyance, and is not accepting new submissions or proposals.
 Enquiries to email@example.com.